 February is Psychology Month; a time when Psychologists engage the public, educating us on how psychology works to help people live healthy and happy lives.
 (Canadian Psychology Association)

 To celebrate Psychology Month, the Manitoba Psychological Society has organized a variety of educational seminars for the public on a wide variety of psychology-related topics.
 RRC is fortunate to be hosting two such events.
 We’ve called them “Anxiety Forums.”

 Each forum will include a talk by a prominent Psychologist as well as Q & A with the audience.
 Free pizza lunch is provided during both forums!

 What is Anxiety?

 According to the Anxiety Disorders Association of Manitoba (ADAM), everyone experiences anxiety from time to time.
 It’s completely normal and can even be helpful.
 For example, if you’re anxious about an upcoming test, your anxiety can motivate you to study well.
 However, anxiety can sometimes become severe and negatively affect your life.
 If your anxiety has reached this point, you may have an anxiety disorder.

-Here at RRC, Counselling and Accessibility is constantly working with students who are experiencing problems with anxiety.
+Here at RRC, Counselling and Accessibility is works with many students who are experiencing problems with anxiety.
 These problems affect academic success and overall well-being.

 Anxiety Forum Details